 Access or learn more about Post Permanency Supports by contacting the provider in your area:

-If you live in Barre, Bennington, Hartford, Morrisville, Rutland or St. Johnsbury AHS District:
+If you live in the Barre, Bennington, Hartford, Morrisville, Rutland or St. Johnsbury AHS District:

 Contact Lynn Bessette, easterseals

-If you live in Burlington, Middlebury, Brattleboro, Newport or Springfield AHS District:
+If you live in the Burlington, Middlebury, Brattleboro, Newport or Springfield AHS District:

 Contact Melissa Appleton, LUND

-If you live in St Albans AHS District:
+If you live in the St Albans AHS District: